UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/tests/DATestAge/README.md

 The files `disease.dat` and `inputs.rds` contain the design we have been using for the MW model.

-Firstly run `stochModel.R` to simulate data using one of the MW design points.
+Firstly run `stochModel.R`/`stochPerfect.R` to simulate data using one of the MW design points.
 Outputs are placed in the `outputs` folder (which is created if it is not present).

 Then the file `analysis.R` gives some commands for reading in the data and the current design.